 Flip so that the ribs are meat side up

-You know when the ribs are done when the bones are extending from the edge of the ribs, and when you pick them up from one end and they fold over on themselves.
+You know the ribs are done when the bones are extending from the edge of the ribs, and when you pick them up from one end and they fold over on themselves.
 You can always do the chef test and try one.
 The meat should pull cleanly from the bone, but should not fall from the bone.
 There should be a little give.

 Ready to eat